Connectivity in bridge-addable graph classes: the McDiarmid-Steger-Welsh conjecture: The ``local double counting'' approach.

 \section{The ``local double counting'' approach.}

 Previous approaches to the problem are based on double counting arguments that, using the addability hypothesis, enable to compare the proportion of graphs having different number of connected components in a class.
 The basic tool underlying the double counting, which is useful in many situations in combinatorics, is the following: to compare the sizes of two sets $\mathcal{A}$ and $\mathcal{B}$, construct a bipartite graph $H$ on $(\mathcal{A},\mathcal{B})$ in a way that we can control the degrees of vertices on each side; if all vertices from $\mathcal{A}$ have degree at least $d_\mathcal{A}$, and all vertices from $\mathcal{B}$ have degree at most $d_B$, then $|\mathcal{B}|\leq d_\mathcal{A}/d_\mathcal{B} |\mathcal{A}|$.
 In the context of addable classes, the roles of the sets $\mathcal{A}$ and $\mathcal{B}$ are played by $\mathcal{A}_n$ and $\mathcal{B}_n$ with previous notation, and the adjacencies in $H$ are based on the relation of edge deletion.
 A classical way to strengthen this method is to apply it with an \emph{edge-weighted} bipartite graph structure, for a well chosen notion of weight: this technique is useful in many situations -- for example it is this refinement that is used in \cite{BBG, Norine}.
-The weights somehow enable to make the double counting more sensitive to the particular structure of the elements of $\mathcal{A}$ and $\mathcal{B}$.
-The approach we design here goes much further in that direction.
+The weights enable to make the double counting more sensitive to the particular structure of the elements of $\mathcal{A}$ and $\mathcal{B}$.
+Unfortunately, even with the use of edge-weights, approaches that are solely based on a global double counting argument seem to fall short to prove Theorem~\ref{thm:main}.
+Our novel approach does not consider edge-weights and exploits the local structure in a different way.

 The main feature of our approach, that enables us to reach a tight bound, is that we exploit thoroughly the locality of the adjacencies in $H$.
 To this end, we design a ``local double counting'' strategy, based on several different steps, that we believe deserves to be described at a general level.
 Indeed it may be useful in many other situations where one wants to compare the size of two combinatorial sets and neither a classical double counting nor a weighted one lead to sharp enough bounds.
 This is the purpose of this section.